hszhoushen/biaobai/README.md

 # biaobai
 biaobai software
-inspired by douyin popular video
+inspired by a popular douyin video this morning,
-The whole software was written in QT and C++.
+I wrote the program in QT and C++.

-The parameters required to be change is
+The names are required to be change accordingly:

 hername = "The girl you want to say love to" myname = "Your name"